Aims and scope

 In addition to research papers, AIEDAM is also

-interested in original, major applications of state-of-the-art AI
+papers that describe original, major applications of state-of-the-art

 Note that for papers concerning powerful, general-purpose techniques